Skip to main content

 HIV and AIDS

 Approximately 1.1 million people in the United States are living with HIV today.
-OIDP spearheads the federal HIV/AIDS response through a number of activities: Ending the HIV Epidemic: A Plan for America Initiative, HIV.gov, Minority HIV/AIDS Fund, National HIV/AIDS Strategy, and the Presidential Advisory Council on HIV/AIDS.
+OIDP spearheads the federal HIV/AIDS response through a number of activities: Ending the HIV Epidemic in the U.S., the Minority HIV/AIDS Fund, the National HIV/AIDS Strategy, and the Presidential Advisory Council on HIV/AIDS.

 Preventing Healthcare-Associated Infections